EBike Settings

-Love them or loathe them, EBikes are here to stay and whilst the commuter variant is a fairly simple affair, the progress we've seen in E-MTBs over the last year or so is, it's fair to say, quite staggering.
+By now I think we can all agree e-Bikes are here to stay and whilst the commuter variant is a fairly simple affair, the progress we've seen in e-MTBs over the last few years is staggering.

-So let's give you a quick guide to the key things to consider when setting your suspension up for EBike riding.
+Let's take a look at the key things to consider when setting up your suspension on your e-bike.

 What to remember